rubinusp/byu-cs460-f2021/lab-link-layer/README.md

    entry exists; if no entry exists, then it is forwarded to every interface, except that from which it originated.
- - A broadcast frame (i.e., having destination MAC address `ff:ff:ff:ff:ff:ff`) is forwarded as-is to all interfaces, except that from it originated.
+ - A broadcast frame (i.e., having destination MAC address `ff:ff:ff:ff:ff:ff`) is forwarded as-is to all interfaces, except that from which it originated.

 Test your implementation against scenarios 1 and 2.
 Determine the appropriate output--that is, which hosts should receive which frames--and make sure that